Amid U.S. withdrawal plans, U.S.-backed forces still fighting in Syria

 Two U.S. officials, speaking on condition of anonymity, confirmed the U.S. military was assisting with the operations.

-Islamic State declared its so-called “caliphate” in 2014 after seizing large swathes of Syria and Iraq.
+Islamic State declared its “caliphate” in 2014 after seizing large swathes of Syria and Iraq.
 The hardline Islamist group established its de facto capital in the Syrian city of Raqqa, using it as a base to plot attacks in Europe.

 Much of the U.S. campaign in Syria has been waged by warplanes flying out of Qatar and other locations in the Middle East.